lsmvivek/jules_installation/README.md

 # JULES Installation, setup and run 🛠️🌏💨
+Welcome to my reop!
 Get started with JULES land surface energy balance model.

-# JULES Land Surface Model Installation
-Welcome my reop!
 This repository contains documentation and scripts to facilitate the installation of JULES for research purposes.
+I learnt JULES on my visit to Department of Civil and Environmental Engineering, Imperial College London, Sept-Nov 2023.

 ## JULES Overview
 [JULES](https://jules.jchmr.org)